-The criminalization of homosexuality in Jamaica dates back to the 1864 Offences Against the Person Act, which calls for a punishment of up to 10 years of hard labor for those convicted of the “abominable crime of buggery.”
-Members of the LGBT community are denied access to basic rights and services, resulting in alarming rates of homelessness and HIV.
-Furthermore, the law breeds a permissive climate in which violence and persecution against LGBT people goes unpunished.
+The criminalization of homosexuality in Jamaica dates back to the 1864 Offences Against the Person Act, which calls for a punishment of up to 10 years of imprisonment with hard labor for those convicted of the “abominable crime of buggery.”
+Members of the Jamaican LGBT community are denied access to basic rights and services, resulting in alarming rates of homelessness and HIV.
+Despite a history of persecution and marginalization, Jamaican LGBT activists are rising to the challenge of combatting homophobia, discrimination, and violence.

 The Offences Against the Person Act of 1864